gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 Plays a specific sound `name`, at block or position `pos`, with optional `volume` and modified `pitch`, and under optional `mixer`.
 Default values for `volume`, `pitch` and `mixer` are `1.0`, `1.0`, and `master`.
-Valid mixer options are `master`, `music`, `record`, `weather`, `block`, `hostile`,`neutral`, `player`, `ambient` and `voice`. `pos` can be either a block, triple of coords, or a list of thee numbers.
+Valid mixer options are `master`, `music`, `record`, `weather`, `block`, `hostile`,`neutral`, `player`, `ambient` and `voice`. `pos` can be either a block, triple of coords, or a list of three numbers.
 Uses the same options as a corresponding `playsound` command.

 Used with no arguments, return the list of available sound names.